zanozano/zanozano/README.md

 Hi, I'm **Cris** ― a Senior UX/UI designer at [**@Morphosis**](https://morphos.is/)

-- 🔭 I’m currently living in Bangkok, Thailand
+- 🏙️ Residing in vibrant Bangkok, Thailand.
-- 🌱 I’m currently learning about Python
+- 🐍 Exploring the world of Python programming.
-- 👯 I’m looking to collaborate on new projects
+- 🤝 Open to exciting collaboration opportunities.
-- 💬 Ask me about my projects
+- 🗨️ Let's discuss my latest projects!

-## How I work
+## My workflow in action:
 With a strong passion for designing both physical and digital products, I thrive on creating solutions that enhance user experiences and elevate their quality of life.
 As a seasoned professional, I bring over five years of expertise in product design, UX/UI, and front-end development, utilizing cutting-edge technologies to deliver remarkable results.

 🎨 **Designing for Impact:** I specialize in merging the worlds of physical and digital design to craft innovative solutions.
 My background in Product and Industrial Design ensures that every project I undertake is centered around user-centric research and design thinking.
 This approach allows me to identify user needs and create products that seamlessly integrate with their lives.